shelleywong/CSCI211-Course-Materials/Programs/program01.md

 Your program must work exactly like this.
 It must not print any other characters.<br>

-> Note: If you think your test looks correct but is not passing some tests, whitespace may not match -- check your spaces and endlines (endl or '\n')
+> Note: If you think your test looks correct but is not passing some tests, whitespace may not match -- use `diff` or `vimdiff` and check your spaces and endlines (endl or '\n')

 ## Helpful Hints